Accreditation Of Postsecondary Institutions

 Current law requires a private college or university operating in the state to be institutionally accredited on the basis of an on-site review by a regional or national accrediting body recognized by the United States department of education (DOE).
-The bill allows private colleges and universities and private occupational schools to be accredited by:
+The act allows private colleges and universities and private occupational schools to be accredited by:

-- Institutional or programmatic accrediting bodies recognized by the DOE;
+- Institutional or programmatic accrediting bodies recognized by the DOE; or

-The bill allows an educational institution or educational service that is exempt from the requirements of the "Private Occupational Education Act of 1981" to waive its exempt status in order to apply for authorization to operate a private occupational school, subject to certain conditions.
+The act allows an educational institution or educational service that is exempt from the requirements of the "Private Occupational Education Act of 1981" to waive its exempt status in order to apply for authorization to operate a private occupational school, subject to certain conditions.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)